nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   Logging in to the key device: [System Administrator](#xroad-system-administrator)

-To generate a signing key, follow these steps.
+To generate a Signing key and a Certificate Signing Request, follow these steps.

 1. On the **Management** menu, select **Keys and Certificates**.